At a glance

 STEP 1: Practice the AFMAA Interview using the Kira Academic online platform.

-You will be prompted to respond to 3 statements/questions during your interview practice session(s):
+You will be prompted to respond to 2 statements of verification and 3 interview questions during your interview practice session(s):

 - AFMAA Consent Statement – to provide your consent for the video recording of your AFMAA submissions